Arizona vs. Florida Atlantic: Sportsbook promo codes, odds, spread, over/under - December 23

 - Odds to win the national championship: +1000

-- Arizona's national championship odds (+1000) place it just second-best in the country, but according to computer rankings, it is best.
+- Arizona's national championship odds (+1000) place it just second-best in college basketball, but according to computer rankings, it is best.

-- The Wildcats have experienced the -biggest change in terms of their national championship odds, improving from +2000 at the start of the season to +1000.
+- The Wildcats were +2000 to win the national championship at the start of the season, and have now improved to +1000, which is the -biggest change in the country.

-- With odds of +1000, Arizona has been given a 9.1% chance of winning the national championship.
+- Based on its moneyline odds, Arizona has a 9.1% chance of winning the national championship.

 Florida Atlantic Futures Odds